cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 TODO: Explain that the model of `fgets` introduces symbolic variables (representing attacker-controllable bytes).
 If we do not want this, we could use `fgets` with mode `skip`.
 ### Analyzing Symbolic State
+TODO:
+- If we mark inputs an attacker can control symbolic, we can see what and how they influence (which) part of the register and/or memory locations.
 ```
 [...]
 [2023-11-30 12:47:37] [INFO] Start analyzing symbolic state...